idfkit tmy¶

 Refresh the station index¶

-Rebuilds the bundled index from the live Excel files on climate.onebuilding.org.
-Requires pip install idfkit[weather] (adds openpyxl).
+Rebuilds the bundled index from the regional KML files on climate.onebuilding.org.
+Uses the Python standard library only — no third-party packages required.
 The bundled index works offline; refresh is only needed when you want the latest dataset variants.

 Output modes¶